 Automated mobile testing is well suited for Agile development, which approaches testing with the same focus on early, iterative, and continuous testing to find and repair bugs and performance issues early in the development phase – before bugs become “baked in” and harder to repair.

 Step 1.
 Setup Mobile Automation Testing Goals

-Software testing is an important step in app development to check that the app works as expected (positive testing) and that it can handle unexpected conditions (negative testing).
+Software testing is an essential step in app development to check that the app works as expected (positive testing) and can handle unexpected conditions (negative testing).

 - Will automating this test case save me time?

 - Will automating this test case increase the quality or performance of my app?

 If the answer is yes, you must automate the test case.
 Otherwise, you should skip it as automating the test case may complicate it or will not be helpful as it doesn’t contribute to the quality and performance of the mobile app.

 The Agile testing matrix/testing quadrants lay out the different test cases you will implement throughout your project development cycle.
 Here it is important to note that testing is not sequential or reserved for the end of your product development but rather an integrated part of each Agile sprint.